gostnort/FlightCheckPy/resources/technical_api_documentation.md

 The Flight Data Processing System is a comprehensive Python application for processing and analyzing HBPR (Hotel Booking Passenger Record) data.
 It utilizes a centralized in-memory database architecture for high performance and data consistency.
 A dedicated HTTP server manages the SQLite database in memory, with the Streamlit UI acting as a client.
 This client-server model, running locally, ensures that all parts of the application interact with a single, consistent data source.
 The system also features automatic persistence of the in-memory database to disk.

-The system validates and parses records, stores them in the database, and provides a modern Streamlit-based UI for database building, record processing, airline command analysis with timeline versioning, and Excel output generation by mapping TKNE to CKIN CCRD data.
+The system validates and parses records, stores them in the database, and provides a modern Streamlit-based UI for database building, record processing with integrated command functionality and timeline versioning, and Excel output generation by mapping TKNE to CKIN CCRD data.

 **Key Features:**
 - **Centralized In-Memory Database Server**: High-performance client-server architecture where a dedicated Python HTTP server manages the database in-memory for each user session.
 - **Unified UI Client**: The entire Streamlit UI acts as a client, communicating with the database server via HTTP requests, ensuring data consistency.
 - **Automatic Data Persistence**: Changes made in memory are automatically saved back to the source file by the server.
+- **Modular UI Architecture**: Organized tab-based interfaces with separate sub-modules for maintainability and clean code structure.
+- **Remote Database Compatibility**: Seamless pandas integration with custom RemoteSqliteConnection objects, eliminating SQLAlchemy warnings.
 - Multi-source database discovery with visual location indicators (📁 Custom, 🏠 Default, 📄 Root)
 - Native Windows folder picker integration (topmost) with custom folder persistence
 - Centralized database selection with flight information and session persistence